 It shall be possible to bypass the door contact for door forced events, and door open too long events.
 It shall be possible to have the door open too long event be an optional bypass on a door basis.

-Operators shall be able at any time to bypass the door contact manually from the SMS workstation.
+Operators shall be able at any time to bypass the door contact manually from the SMS EntraPass Workstation.

 It shall be possible to program a KT-400 or KT-1 controller reader a double and triple switch function.